Karabar

 Educational outcomes in Karabar fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 20.2%, significantly lower than the NSW average of 32.2%.
-Bachelor degrees are most common at 12.4%, followed by postgraduate qualifications (5.4%) and graduate diplomas (2.4%).
-Vocational credentials are prevalent, with 37.0% of residents aged 15+ holding them, including advanced diplomas (10.7%) and certificates (26.3%).
-Educational participation is high at 29.0%, with primary education enrollment at 10.4%, secondary education at 8.0%, and tertiary education at 4.1%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most prevalent at 12.4%, followed by postgraduate qualifications (5.4%) and graduate diplomas (2.4%).
+Vocational credentials are prominent, with 37.0% of residents aged 15+ holding them - advanced diplomas comprise 10.7% and certificates make up 26.3%.

-Educational participation is notably high, with 29.0% of residents currently enrolled in formal education.
+Educational participation is high, with 29.0% of residents currently enrolled in formal education.
 This includes 10.4% in primary education, 8.0% in secondary education, and 4.1% pursuing tertiary education.

 Frequently Asked Questions - Education